connecticut-digital-services/connecticut-digital-services/src/content/work/the-real-id-wizard-dmvs-power-move.md

 It’s a simple but powerful solution that will radically reduce the number of unprepared in-person visits, decreasing the burden on both the customer and DMV field reps.

-On the plus side, this new tool will help motivate even more Connecticut residents to get a Real ID.
+On the plus side, this new tool should help motivate even more Connecticut residents to get a Real ID.

 </br>